shawnmckinney/role-engineering-sample/README.md

 To see how this can be done, check out: [apache-fortress-demo](https://github.com/shawnmckinney/apache-fortress-demo)

 -------------------------------------------------------------------------------
-## Test the role engineering sample
+## Manually Test the role engineering sample

  1. Open link to [http://localhost:8080/role-engineering-sample](http://localhost:8080/role-engineering-sample)